 Previously, Michael served as Associate Dean for Policy and Resources at the Harvard School of Public Health.
 He spent 5 years in the U.S. Navy as a Weapons Officer on destroyers and as Professor of Naval Science at Iowa State University.

 Michael is an honors graduate of Princeton University (A.B. in English literature) and of Harvard Business School, where he graduated with an M.B.A degree with highest honors as a Baker Scholar.

-He is the author of Madison Avenue Manslaughter: An Inside View of Fee-Cutting Clients, Profit-Hungry Owners and Declining Ad Agencies, due to be published in June 2015 by LID Publishing.
+He is the author of Madison Avenue Manslaughter: An Inside View of Fee-Cutting Clients, Profit-Hungry Owners and Declining Ad Agencies, published in June 2015 by LID Publishing.

-Executive Vice President, Director of Strategy & Research, Young & Rubicam
+BIC Founding Faculty and Executive Vice President, Director of Strategy & Research, Y&R

 Belle Frank, EVP, Director of Strategy & Research, directs communications strategies across most of Y&R's clients, oversees pharmaceutical communications programs for Pfizer and manages the Brand Planning Department.